mjs513/Librealsense-Wiki/Projection-in-RealSense-SDK-2.0.md

-# Projection and Deprojection in RealSense SDK 2.0

 This document describes the projection mathematics relating the images provided by the RealSense depth devices to their associated 3D coordinate systems, as well as the relationships between those coordinate systems.
 These facilities are mathematically equivalent to those provided by previous APIs and SDKs, but may use slightly different phrasing of coefficients and formulas.

 ## Table of Contents